Skip to content

 5. Create an ongoing process to identify and categorize risks

-Developing a process to catalog these risks can save you a ton of time when you run similar projects in the future.
+Developing a process to catalog these risks and understand different risk categories in project management can save you a lot of time when you run similar projects in the future.
+Using project risk management software can streamline this process by automatically tracking, categorizing, and analyzing risks based on past data.

 There are four ways to identify risks:

-- Risk repository: The risk repository or risk register should be your first stop in the risk identification process.
+• Risk repository: The risk repository or project management risk register should be your first stop in the risk identification process.
 This repository is essentially a list of all risks you've encountered in finished projects, as well as their solutions.
 The idea is that if there is an overlap in the project's objectives, there will also be an overlap in the risks.

 You don't have to use all these tactics; use the ones that are right for your agency and its current situation.